Zweih/qp/README.md

 - Pacman's pkgtype comes from the package's XDATA field introduced in newer pacman versions
     - Older packages may not have this field populated
 - Flatpak runtimes are always listed as dependencies
-- Deb, rpm, opkg, and pipx origins do not implement package type classifications and will show empty pkgtype values
+- Origins with "none" do not implement package type classifications and will show empty pkgtype values

 ### Querying with `where`